Fujifilm X-T2 vs Panasonic GX8

-The Fujifilm X-T2 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were officially introduced, respectively, in July 2016 and July 2015.
-Both the X-T2 and the GX8 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T2) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Fujifilm X-T2 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were announced, respectively, in July 2016 and July 2015.
+Both the X-T2 and the GX8 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T2) and a Four Thirds (GX8) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T2 and the Panasonic GX8.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably smaller (15 percent) than the Fujifilm X-T2.
 Moreover, the GX8 is slightly lighter (4 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.